Parameter identification in PDEs by the solution of monotone inclusion problems: Introduction

 provided that $\mathcal{A}$ is Fr\'echet differentiable and $\mathcal{R}$ is convex and lower semi-continuous with subdifferential $\partial\mathcal{R}$.
 If $\mathcal{A}$ is bounded linear, the necessary optimality condition is also sufficient, and the minimizer of $\mathcal{T}_\alpha$ is uniquely characterized by~\eqref{eq:optcond}.
 In the non-linear case, however, this is in general not the case, and there may exist non-optimal solutions of~\eqref{eq:optcond} as well as local minimizers of $\mathcal{T}_\alpha$.
 This makes both the theoretical analysis and numerical implementation of Tikhonov regularization challenging.
 Iterative regularization methods based on the minimization of the residual $\lVert \mathcal{A}(u)-y^\delta\rVert_{L^2}^2$ face the same challenge, and most convergence and stability results for these methods hold only for initializations of the iteration sufficiently close to the true solution.
 In addition, the operator $\mathcal{A}$ has to satisfy additional regularity conditions, a typical example being the \emph{tangential cone condition} introduced in~\cite[Eq.~1.5]{HanNeuSch95}.

-An alternative to Tikhonov regularization that is applicable to monotone problems is \emph{Lavrentiev regularization}, see e.g.~\cite{Tau02,AlbRya06,HofKalRes16}.
-The classical formulation requires the solution of the monotone equation $\mathcal{A}(u) + \alpha u = y^\delta$.
+An alternative to Tikhonov regularization that is applicable to cases where $\mathcal{A}$ is a monotone operator is \emph{Lavrentiev regularization}, see e.g.~\cite{Tau02,AlbRya06,HofKalRes16}.
+The classical formulation requires the solution of the monotone equation $\mathcal{A}(u) + \alpha u = y^\delta$, which is related to Tikhonov regularization with the regularization term $\mathcal{R}(u) = \frac{1}{2}\lVert u \rVert^2_U$.
 In \cite{GraHil20}, however, a generalization in the form of the monotone inclusion problem

 was proposed, which also allows for the inclusion of non-quadratic regularization terms similar to Tikhonov regularization.
 In contrast to~\eqref{eq:optcond}, this inclusion problem has, under certain coercivity conditions on $\mathcal{A}$ and $\mathcal{R}$, a unique solution, and it has been shown in~\cite{GraHil20} that this leads to a stable regularization method.
-In this paper, we will develop this approach further and show that it can be applied to the problem~\eqref{eq:ip} with a regularization term that is a combination of a total variation term in time and a squared Sobolev norm in space.
+In this paper, we will develop this approach further and show that it can be applied to the solution of certain parameter identification problems for monotone parabolic PDEs with a regularization term that is a combination of a total variation term in time and a squared Sobolev norm in space.
 Moreover, we will discuss a globally convergent solution algorithm for the numerical solution of inclusion problems of the form~\eqref{eq:moninc}.

 In the last decades, there has been a growing interest in the study of monotone inclusion problems within the fields of operator theory and computational optimization.
 This field of study holds significant relevance, offering practical applications in domains such as partial differential equations, and signal and image processing.
 The pursuit of identifying the roots of the sum of two or more maximally monotone operators within Hilbert spaces remains a dynamically evolving focus of scientific investigation \cite{BauCom11, Pankaj2021}.
 Notably, among the methods commonly utilized to address these challenges, splitting algorithms (see \cite[Chapter 25]{BauCom11}) have garnered significant attention.